Christian1984/vfrmap-for-vr/README.md

 # Attribution

-This project uses forks of two amazing community projects.
-Without them, it would have taken me an incredible amount of time building this thing all on my own.
-Hence, I want to thank the two:
+This project was inspired by two amazing community projects.
+Without them, it would have taken me an incredible amount of time building the initial version of this mod on my own.
+Hence, I want to thank the two for the "headstart":

 - The original server was forked from [lian/msfs2020-go](https://github.com/lian/msfs2020-go).
-- The original client/ingame panel was forked from [bymaximus/msfs2020-toolbar-window-template](https://github.com/bymaximus/msfs2020-toolbar-window-template).
+- The original client/ingame panel was inspired by [bymaximus/msfs2020-toolbar-window-template](https://github.com/bymaximus/msfs2020-toolbar-window-template).

 Great work, guys!
 Thanks for sharing your work with us!!!